GeneralYouri/project-euler/README.md

 ```javascript
 node .
 ```
-By default this will attempt to run every puzzle solution from every year, in order.
+By default this will attempt to run every problem solution, in order.

 Use the flag `--help` for accepted arguments and flags.